rdeioris/UnrealOnRPI4/README.md

 In addition to RPI4 configuration, you will need to slightly modify Unreal Engine sources to support the RPI4 GPU.

 This tutorial could be useful for porting Unreal Engine projects to other Linux arm64 platforms (with a GPU vulkan driver available).

+## Known Issues

+* SkeletalMeshes are not working (the vulkan driver will fail while building the shader)
+* Do not expect great performance (but frankly speaking they are quite awesome for such a cheap device)

 ## Step 1: Preparing the RPI4 for Linux AArch64